HybridDB for PostgreSQL supports multiple data importing methods:

 In the aforementioned import methods, tools used for importing data from MySQL and PostgreSQL automatically escape and package the special characters, so you can directly use the tools without any additional setting.
 The following content focuses on using OSS and the COPY command to import data and describes how to process the special characters.

-During data import, every line in a file are often regarded as a tuple, and the data in each column are participated by specifying a delimiter in each line.
+During data import, every line in a file are often regarded as a tuple, and the data in each column are divided by specifying a delimiter in each line.
 The following content introduces the usage and constraints of the delimiter, and how to handle the special characters in each column.

 In the syntax of creating an OSS external table, you can specify a DELIMITER after the FORMAT clause as follows: